newsdev/ai2html/README.md

+# NGM-ai2html

+This is a fork of the NYTimes ai2html.

+This works nicely with the [NG-ai2html-server](https://github.com/natgeo/ngm-ai2html-server)

+---

 # [ai2html](http://ai2html.org)

 > ai2html is an open-source script for Adobe Illustrator that converts your Illustrator documents into html and css.